Frank-Friemel/rpi-screensaver-backlight/README.md

 `sudo chmod a+x /usr/bin/screensaver-backlight.pl`

-Finally add the execution of the perl script to the autostart file located in your home folder
+Finally add the execution of the perl script to the autostart file located beyond your home folder

 `cd ~/.config/lxsession/LXDE/`